AlexGN18/Nostalgic/README.md

 - Password
 - Phone number
 4. Click on Accept, to get your datta correctly registred.
-5. Once you registred your data, get back to the main page.
+5. Once you registred your datta, get back to the main page.
 6. Click on login.
 7. Input your **User** and **Password** info, like you did on the registry.
 8. Click on the **ACCEPT** button.